OWF/owf2013/pages/en/news/student-demo-cup/index.md

 ###Student Demo Cup

-The Student Demo Cup is open to all French students.
+The Student Demo Cup is open to all students.

 Send us your project before the **12th of July**.
 If you are selected, an expert will guide you throughout your participation in the 2013 Open World Forum Demo Cup